markh-de/KiVar/README.md

 #### Installation on macOS

-On _macOS_ systems, KiCad ships with a Python distribution included.
+On macOS systems, KiCad ships with its own Python distribution included.
 It is important to **use the KiCad-provided Python interpreter** for installing the KiVar CLI app.

 To install the `kivar` executable, open a shell and run: